 - Opportunity for employees of the institution to run for and hold office in ACUA.

 ACUA provides two types of memberships - institutional and individual.

 Institutional memberships are reserved for institutions of higher education.
 Departments, entities, or individuals at institutions of higher education (including system offices) with an interest in the issues surrounding the practice of internal auditing in higher education are also eligible for institutional membership.
 Institutional membership in ACUA is based on the location and reporting lines of each audit department.
 Shops that are physically located at a campus and have some level of reporting to management or the President at that campus are considered as separate entities and require their own memberships.
 Each institution pays one membership fee.
 Each institution has an Institutional Representative and designates the other individuals at his/her institution that are also eligible to be covered under that membership.

-Individual memberships are reserved for individuals not affiliated with an organization that would allow for institutional membership, but who have an interest in ACUA or internal auditing.
-Examples include but are not limited to retirees of institutional member organizations or other former members who are not currently employed in higher education.
-Please note: Requests for this type of membership are handled by the Membership Committee and are granted only in certain situations.
+- An individual not currently affiliated with an organization that would qualify for institutional membership, but with an interest in ACUA or internal auditing, compliance and risk management.
+Examples include but are not limited to: independent contractors or self-employed consultants, scholars, students or other former employees of institutional members who are not currently employed in higher education.

 Institutional Membership Dues